 In general, no payments should be paid to Officers/Directors/Trustees other then out of pocket expenses.
 Specifically, Officers/Directors/Trustees are not to be paid for holding such an office.

 Yes, a charity can have paid employees.
 A charity that has employees should note that charitable tax exemption does not relieve it of its obligations as an employer to operate the P.A.Y.E. system for its employees.
 Officers/Directors/Trustees of the charity are prohibited from being employed by or in receipt of any remuneration from the charity.

 No. There is no general VAT exemption for charities.
-However, there are a number of specific reliefs from VAT which may relate to charitable activities and are outlined in information leaflet: CHY10 - Explanatory leaflet on Value-Added Tax in the case of Charities (PDF,48KB) available on our website.
+However, there are a number of specific reliefs from VAT which may relate to charitable activities and are outlined in information leaflet: VAT and Charities.

 Bodies granted charitable tax exemption by the Revenue Commissioners are issued with a Charity (CHY) Number.
 In certain instances it may be sufficient for a body just to quote their CHY number and a tax clearance certificate would not be a requirement.